-The ADI Committee agrees that reserves of the order of £625,000 are required to underpin the Association's activities over the next 5 years, to cover costs related to public awareness initiatives, future Congresses, premises and IT.
-ADI are currently meeting their reserves policy, which the Committee will review on an annual basis.
+The ADI Committee agreed that reserves of the order of £750,000 are required to underpin the Association's activities over the next 5 years, to cover costs related to public awareness initiatives, future Congresses, premises and IT.
+The Committee reviews its reserves policy on an annual basis.

-As at 31 July 2020, the total unrestricted funds stood at £729,613 (2019 - £854,902), of which £648,477 are free reserves (2019 - £845,150).
+As at 31 July 2021, the total unrestricted funds stood at £832,041 (2020 - £729,613), of which £769,417 are free reserves (2020 - £648,417).

 Specially appointed fund managers, who deal with charities, are overseeing the invested funds.
 Following a downturn in the markets at the start of 2020, and in discussion with its investments adviser, ADI Committee decided to convert half its investments into cash, to manage risks related to potential future market downturns and potential future decline in revenue from events and membership subscriptions.
-The value of the investments as at 31 July 2020 was £280,683.
+The value of the investments as at 31 July 2021 was £340,480 (2020: £280,683).
 The investments are medium risk, and the funds can be accessed any time by the ADI.

-K) Risk Assessment
+L) Risk Assessment